Sewer56/sewer56.github.io/docs/index.md

 !!! info "I do modding related stuff in and out of work."

-Professionally, I work as a developer on the App Team at [Nexus Mods][Nexus Mods] while continuing my personal projects that can be found here.
+Professionally, I work as a developer on the App Team at [Nexus Mods] (👈 interview) while continuing my personal projects that can be found here.
 Modding tool dev continues, on and off the clock.

 When I'm not working on my own stuff, I contribute to other open source projects,